cnr-isti-vclab/openlime/README.md

 ### Create documentation

-The documentation is created from structured comments in the source code (in `./src`).
+The documentation is extracted from structured comments in the source code (in `./src`).
 Once created, it is accessible from `./docs/index.html`

 ```bash
 npm run doc